microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules.md

 See [Using Asynchronous Windows APIs](native-modules-async.md).

-Here is an example of an async method that returns a string.
+Here is an example of an asynchronous method that returns a string.

 ```cpp
     REACT_METHOD(GetString, L"getString");